Oolated Luck: Plot

 Donald, who was under all the balloons, claims them all for himself and heads for the Oolated Squigg company to claim his prize.
 As they arrive at the company, the contest organizers are shocked by the idea of one person having all the tickets, but Huey, Dewey, and Louie say there are only 9,999 of the 10,000 ballons.
 Donald doesn't like the way it sounds, specially with Gladstone in the vicinity.
 One of the organizers says that a single entry got stuck in the factory and never was released.
 Donald tries to get it before Gladstone, but trips and accidentally kicks the ticket right to Gladstone's hands.

 Donald asks what Gladstone was doing there, since he had no entries, and he says the last year's winner gets to draw the winning ticket for this one.
 Hearing this, Huey, Dewey, and Louie figure a way to make Gladstone's luck work against him.
 They submit only one ticket in the name of Donald.
 All others are for Gladstone.
 While Gladstone is picking the winning ticket, the nephews comment about Gladstone's luck beating the odds.
 That's when Gladstone figures out their plan: They've put the odds for him and against Donald so Gladstone would be beaten by his own luck.
 The plan seems to work, as Donald wins the cruise and Gladstone gets a one-year supply of oolated squiggs as the second-placer.

 While trying to enjoy his "prize", Gladstone thinks about the contest and comes to the conclusion that losing a contest is bad luck, regardless of whether the odds were for or against him.
 Then he reads an article in the newspaper about the cruise ship getting grounded on an iceberg, and he later finds a diamond ring eaten by a squigg.
 The story ends with Donald on the iceberg, having nothing to eat except squiggs recently fished from there.

+Publication

+The story was published in the Don Rosa Library Vol. 1. and in Walt Disney Treasury: Donald Duck vol. 1.

+Reception

+A mixed review wrote: "The whole story feels workmanlike in that it takes no chances, the artwork is serviceable, it has a number of solid jokes in it, and as such it fits the bill for a typical ‘good’ Disney comic.
+If that sounds like an indictment against Disney comics... well, there's a reason Rosa stood out, and it's because he usually didn't make comics like this."